Viva Las Vibrant Vegas!

 That was my perspective when I booked the trip….and then came the trip announcement.

 I had several well-meaning people tell me that Vegas is a quintessential sin haven and I wouldn't enjoy it.
 If only they knew how much I like to play the odds – oh, Vegas lingo – they wouldn't dare tell me that!
 Part of the reason I really wanted to visit Vegas was to see if it really is "Sin City", i.e. if I would be so overwhelmed by the vulgarity that I would spontaneously speak in tongues the rest of the trip.
 And surprise, surprise...it wasn't.
 It's really no more "sinful" than New Orleans, besides their one infamous law.
 In my opinion, cities aren’t sinful; people are sinful.
 Think about the terror that is happening by the hand of Boko Haram: it’s not West Central Africa that is evil; it’s a specific group of people residing there.
-(Alas, that’s another blog altogether.)
-The only terribly sinful thing I did in Vegas was pay too much for a fancy dinner that wasn't very good...and since we came out on top in roulette, it isn't too sinful, right?
+The only terribly sinful thing I did in Vegas was pay too much for a fancy dinner that wasn't very good...and since we came out on top in roulette, I didn’t worry about it.

 And in case you want more deets...
 My experience in Vegas was atypical, and I loved it!
 The city is vibrant at all hours of the day, and it's tough to run out of things to do, mind your budget.
 There is so much sightseeing – more than you can imagine – and the shows, shopping, dining, casinos, and spectacular ambience were all bedazzling!
 Sure it was touristy, but I met people from all over America, including some local Vegans (just kidding…Vegasians?
 Vegasi?)
 It was new and shiny and so distant from my day-in and day-out life.
 Just being somewhere different would have kicked me out of my gray funk, but Vegas is a very creatively stimulating place.
 Sure it was pricey, but it was a small price to pay to stretch my preconceptions, inspire creativity, and give me an experience drastically different than my norm.